kittykatattack/learningPixi/README.md

 The format I've shown you above is what I suggest you use as your standard template for loading images and displaying sprites.
 So, you can safely ignore the next few paragraphs and jump straight to the next section, "Positioning sprites."
-But Pixi's `loader` object is quite sophisticated and includes a few features that you should be aware of, even if you don't use them on a regular basis.
+But Pixi's `Loader` object is quite sophisticated and includes a few features that you should be aware of, even if you don't use them on a regular basis.
 Let's look at some of the most useful.